Homeschool Field Trip Itinerary: 3 Days

 A careful restoration of the old Galveston Orphans Home created a beautifully historic location for this special collection of Texan memorabilia.
 From saddles to six shooters, dioramas to derringers, The Bryan Museum is the perfect place from your homeschoolers to learn more about Texas and the history of The West.
 Interactive tablets for each display keep kids engaged, and they can even shoot smoke cannons in the basement!

 In 2008 Hurricane Ike covered most of Galveston Island in a tidal surge.
 The combination of extended saltwater exposure and hurricane-force winds uprooted or killed a large number of the majestic oaks that lined the roads of Historic Downtown Galveston.
 A group of private residents and artists came together after the devastating storm and created works of art to commemorate these beautiful trees.
 Sculptures are dotted around the East End and create an exciting opportunity to talk about the ecology of trees, impacts of storms, and art.
 Download the map before you go!

 Visit Galveston Island

-With learning opportunities and historic sites located all over the Island, Galveston is the perfect destination for your homeschool field trip.
+With learning opportunities and historic sites located all over the Galveston, you won't be at a loss for field trip ideas for kids.
 If you are planning a longer visit on the Island, be sure to explore our 7-day homeschool field trip itinerary.

 In addition to helpful resources for homeschool families, Sand `N Sea offers a selection of 155+ vacation rentals on Galveston Island.
 Stay, play & learn on your beach trip!
 Click here to book your Galveston rental today.